robinhood/faust/docs/userguide/application.rst

     :default: ``memory://``

     The backend used for table storage.
-    Tables are stored in-memory only by default.
+    Tables are stored in-memory only by default, but this is only really suitable for testing and development purposes.

+    In production a persistent store, such as ``rocksdb://`` should be used.

 `avro_registry_url`
     :type: ``str``